Table of Contents

 • Don’t let your landlord pressure you to make decisions quickly.
 You NEVER have to sign something you don’t understand.
 Tell them, “I am under no legal obligation to sign this and I need time to learn my rights and get advice.”

-• Communicate with your landlord only in writing–by email, letter (that you take pictures of), or text.
+• Landlords and their employees lie to tenants all the time.
+Sometimes they don’t know or even understand the law.
+Communicate with your landlord only in writing–by email, letter (that you take pictures of), or text.
 They may lie to you in a conversation, but they are less likely to lie to you in writing.
 You want to have proof of what they told you.

 I'm facing eviction